gethinode/hinode/content/en/blog/bootstrap.md

 ---
 author: "Mark Dumay"
-title: "Bootstrap components"
+title: "Bootstrap Components"
-date: 2022-04-16
+date: 2022-12-26
-description: "Illustration of available Bootstrap components"
+description: "Overview of available Bootstrap components"
-tags: ["code"]
+tags: ["bootstrap"]
 thumbnail: img/notepad.jpg
 photoCredits: <a href="https://unsplash.com/@frederickjmedina">Frederick Medina</a>
 photoSource: <a href="https://unsplash.com/photos/PdfRE-xB--s">Unsplash</a>
 ---

+Bootstrap provides several UI components out of the box.
+The Hinode theme uses several of these components for rendering, such as the navigation menu and scrollspy.
+A few components are made available as Hugo shortcode, see [Custom Shortcodes]({{< ref "custom-shortcodes" >}} "Custom Shortcodes").
+You can embed the Bootstrap components themselves too.
+The below paragraphs demonstrate each of them.

 ## Accordion